 NB: Both require emptying by slurry tanker.

-Type 2 is for stand alone situations and could be installed with one of our buildings on top.
+- Type 2 is for stand alone situations and could be installed with one of our buildings.
 Emptying is by removal of the pedestal.